SRON-Earth/Balsa/Documentation/BalsaManual.md

 <a name="introduction"></a>
 ## Introduction

 Balsa is a fast and memory-efficient C++ implementation of the RandomForest classification algorithm.
 Balsa is optimized for low memory usage and high speed during both training and classification.
-It is particularly useful for training on larger datasets, and for near-real time classification.
+It is particularly useful for training on larger datasets, and for near real-time classification.

 <a name="tableofcontents"></a>
 ## Table of Contents